-Extensive consultation was carried out through the process of producing the Joint Core Strategy with particular effort being made to ensure that the JCS reflected the views of as many interest groups as possible including some traditionally 'hard to reach' groups - the elderly, children, disabled community, ethnic minority and faith groups.
-Issues raised by stakeholders are as follows:
+- 5.1 Extensive consultation was carried out through the process of producing the plan with particular effort being made to ensure that the plan reflected the views of as many interest groups as possible including some traditionally 'hard to reach' groups- the elderly, children, disabled community, ethnic minority and faith groups.
+Issues raised by stakeholders are as follows: - The need for a range of city centre service functions, beyond retailing was recognised, including facilities for education, training, health and young people.

-- the need for a range of city centre service functions, beyond retailing was recognised, including facilities for education, training, health and young people. - for leisure developments respondents supported a strategy that would provide a wider range of facilities for all age groups rather than just focusing primarily on young people. - in relation to Gypsies and Travellers, responses showed support for transit sites close to the A11 and A47 routes through the area.
-Respondents also favoured (by a small margin) the provision of more smaller sites, rather than large sites for travellers, but opposed provision of sites within the growth areas. - ensure that there is sufficient capacity in schools. - health provision for the growing elderly population. - better graduate opportunities and more employment opportunities in service sector jobs. - homes should be more suitable for older people and there is a need for more family houses with gardens.

-Young people raise the issues of:

-- the need for more affordable housing

-- · insufficient jobs in the area

-- cost, reliability, poor level of bus service in the area

-- the need for more varied leisure opportunities at an affordable price

-- the need for more green spaces.

-Friends, family and Travellers raise the issues of:

-- the limit on site size is arbitrary - site search for residential sites should not be contained by main routes - the policy makes no mention of the separate and distinct needs of New Travellers in particular
+- For leisure developments respondents supported a strategy that would provide a wider range of facilities for all age groups rather than just focusing primarily on young people. - In relation to Gypsies and Travellers, responses showed support for transit sites close to the A11 and A47 routes through the area.
+Respondents also favoured (by a small margin) the provision of more smaller sites, rather than large sites for travellers, but opposed provision of sites within the growth areas. - Ensure that there is sufficient capacity in schools. - Health provision for the growing elderly population. - Better graduate opportunities and more employment opportunities in service sector jobs. - Homes should be more suitable for old people and there is a need for more family houses with gardens. - Young people raise the issues of: - the need for more affordable housing - insufficient jobs in the area - cost, reliability, poor level of bus service in the area - the need for more varied leisure opportunities at an affordable price - the need for more green spaces. - Friends, Family and Travellers raise the issues of: - The limit on site size is arbitrary - Site search for residential sites should not be contained by main routes - The policy makes no mention of the separate and distinct needs of New Travellers in particular

-Actions
+6. Actions

-This Joint Core Strategy is the top level strategy of the Local Development Framework and is not designed to contain a precise level of detail.
+- 6.1 This Joint Core Strategy is the top level strategy of the Local Development Framework and is not designed to contain a precise level of detail.
 As such it is not possible to carry out a full impact assessment and assess the impact on all equality strands.
 More detailed policies and proposals will following in Local Development Documents as part of the Local Development Framework e.g. Site Allocations, Area Action Plan and Development Management Policies.
 These documents will be subject to equality impact assessments but in many instances it will not be until the action stage e.g. masterplan or planning application stage that a full impact assessment will be required.
-This initial impact assessment will be used to inform this Joint Core Strategy and proposals from the early stages to ensure all the above issues are taken into consideration at the appropriate stage.

-The potential adverse impacts which this screening exercise has flagged up and which must be taken into consideration at the more detailed policies and proposals stage are as follows:
+This initial impact assessment will be used to inform these plan and proposals from the early stages to ensure all the above issues are taken into consideration at the appropriate stage. - 6.2 The potential adverse impacts which this screening exercise has flagged up and which must be taken into consideration at the more detailed policies and proposals stage are as follows:

-- new sites for Gypsies and Travellers must be provided in appropriate locations with everyone having the opportunity to have an input.
+- New sites for Gypsy and Travellers must be provided in appropriate locations with everyone having the opportunity to have an input.
 Their location must be justified and should not be a result of NIMBYism (Not In My Back Yard attitude).
-Community cohesion may be an issue in locations where sites are proposed as it is part of our duty to promote good relations and foster trust between the settled and travelling communities. - the needs of the younger and older generations differ and it is our responsibility to ensure that everyone can access suitable housing, employment, education and services that reflects their needs.
+Community cohesion may be an issue in locations where sites are proposed as it is part of our duty to promote good relations and foster trust between the settled and travelling communities. - The needs of the younger and older generations differ and it is our responsibility to ensure that everyone can access suitable housing, employment, education and services that reflects their needs.

-Concluding remarks
+7. Concluding remarks